How to Make Symphony Brownies: Easy and Scrumptious!

 Mmmm!

-Who wants to lick the bowl?
+Who wants to lick the spoon?

 Pour half of the brownie batter into a 9 x 13 baking pan for thin brownies or a 9x 9 pan for thicker brownies.